rsyncOSX/mydocsy/content/en/blog/SwiftConcurrency.md

 #### Swift version 6 and the new concurrency model

-Swift version 6 introduced *strict concurrency*.
-By adopting Swift 6 language mode and strict concurrency, developers gain access to a tool that assists in identifying and resolving data races at compile time.
+Swift version 6 introduced strict concurrency checking.
+By enabling *Swift 6 language mode*  and *strict concurrency checking*, Xcode assists in identifying and resolving possible data races at compile time.

 Quote swift.org: *"More formally, a data race occurs when one thread accesses memory while the same memory is being modified by another thread.
 The Swift 6 language mode eliminates these issues by preventing data races at compile time."*